 In industrialised nations, people spend 80-90% of their time indoors and air quality therefore becomes important in homes, schools, workplaces, travel hubs and other public buildings.
-Air pollution can enter buildings from outside and also comes from a myriad of indoor sources, yet compared with ambient air pollution, there is still much to learn about the health effects of indoor pollution.23 People are exposed to mixtures of both indoor and outdoor pollutants throughout the day, with specific locations and activities linked to peaks of exposure, eg transport, cooking.
-Thus, spatial and temporal variability in outdoor and indoor pollution concentrations and in individuals' time-activity patterns are key elements of personal exposure that drive adverse health across the lifecourse.24
+Air pollution can enter buildings from outside and also comes from a myriad of indoor sources, yet compared with ambient air pollution, there is still much to learn about the health effects of indoor pollution.
+People are exposed to mixtures of both indoor and outdoor pollutants throughout the day, with specific locations and activities linked to peaks of exposure, eg transport, cooking.
+Thus, spatial and temporal variability in outdoor and indoor pollution concentrations and in individuals' time-activity patterns are key elements of personal exposure that drive adverse health across the lifecourse.
+People are adverse health across the lifecourse.